 |Z||Recyclable||Indicates if the item can be recycled.||N|

-Save the file as a CSV file.
+Download the template and save as a CSV file.
 To do this, within excel, click on Save as and select CSV (comma delimited) from the save as type drop down list.

 |Note: If you are not uploading images with your catalog, skip the next step and go straight to "Uploading a Catalog".
 You do not need to Zip your catalog if you are not uploading image files.|

 Adding Images to a Catalog Using a Zip File;

 If you have image files you want to add to the catalog (and those image file names are referenced in the catalog), send the catalog and the images files to a Zip file.
 If you do not upload images; the system will automatically display the Unimarket logo.
 (See Column N in the table above for details on how to save your images.)

 |Note: Please ensure that your catalog product template and your images are zipped together into a single zip file for upload.|

 Adding Images to a Catalog Using a URL